ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 # TranscriptomeAnalysisPipeline_DaphniaUVTolerance
-Bash shell scripts for analyzing short RNA sequence reads for Daphnia UV tolerance treatments.
+Bash shell scripts for analyzing short paired-end RNA sequence reads for Daphnia UV tolerance treatments.

 These scripts are designed to be run from within a script folder, which should be placed in the directory with the .fq.gz files to be processed.
+In other words, this repository folder (**TranscriptomeAnalysisPipeline_DaphniaUVTolerance**) should be placed in the folder that contains the paired-end RNA sequencing reads.

 ## RNA-seq Analysis Pipeline
 ![RNA-seq Analysis Pipeline](RNASeq_Workflow_DmelUV.png)